rubyrubysnell/scrolling-template-23-stub/Readme.md

 }
 ```

-If you check the console, you will see that the message `'an intersection has been detected'` os logged every time each of these `div` either ENTERS or LEAVES the viewport.
+If you check the console, you will see that the message `'an intersection has been detected'` is logged every time each of the `div` elements which has the class `animate-on-view` either ENTERS or LEAVES the viewport.

 ## Changing Classes in the Callback